Money Decisions7 min read

 Behavioral finance explains why smart people make slow debt progress: present bias, mental accounting, loss aversion, and status spending.
 Learn the traps and design better defaults.

 Behavioral finance of debt decisions explains why perfectly intelligent people stall on high-APR payoff while over-saving in low-yield accounts—or why they restart debt after a successful year.
 The math of debt is simple; the psychology is not.
+A spreadsheet says send every surplus dollar to a 24% credit card.
+Your brain says keep the savings number visible, treat the tax refund as a vacation fund, and assume next year will be easier.
 Understanding cognitive biases lets you design systems that work with your brain instead of against it every payday.

 Present Bias: Today Wins Too Often